paragonie/paseto/docs/README.md

 version identifiers.

-For `local` tokens, we encrypt them exclusively using authenticated encryption with additional data (AEAD) modes that are also nonce-misuse resistant (NMR).
+For `local` tokens, we encrypt them exclusively using authenticated encryption with additional data (AEAD) modes.
-This means even if implementations fail to use a secure random number generator for the large nonces, message confidentiality isn't imperiled.

 ### 2. Usability